Inspired by A Little Girl in Cuba

 The Faith and Cuba Collection

-I'm passionate about these photos because it all started when I met a 10 year old girl in Cuba in October 2015, outside of Ernest Hemingway's home, turning around, there she was.
+A Chance Meeting.
+It started when I met a 10 year old girl in Cuba in October 2015, outside of Ernest Hemingway's home, turning around, there she was.
 We walked awhile and talked in broken Spanish.
 I kept thinking about her.
 Two days later, in a city of one million, against the odds, I went back to find her.

 I returned home to Kansas City and was inspired to raise money for her so she can have a better life.
 Cuba is a third world communist country where food is rationed and residents live in very poor conditions.
 What could I do to raise money?
 At the same time I met her, I was going through a transformation, reconnecting with the faith from my own childhood.
 As an expression of my faith journey, I started taking pictures of crosses.
 Crosses in the urban core; the inner city; the suburbs, and rural areas - crosses everywhere.
 I had no intent to do anything with the photos, I was just compelled to take them.
 Through these photos I discovered the cross is life.